alabou/NMOS-MatroxOnly/NMOS With Node Reservation.md

 ## NMOS RestAPIs

 Unless there is no currently active session or stated otherwise, a client MUST use a previously acquired bearer token to access NMOS RestAPIs that may change the state of a Node.
-The `Authorization` header MUST be used along with a token of the form "Bearer <base64>" where <base64> is the token as a base64 string obtained from the acquire endpoint.
+The `Authorization` header MUST be used along with a token of the form "Bearer <base64>" where <base64> is the token as a base64 string obtained from the acquire or renew endpoints.
 Nodes MAY be used without reservation if there is no currently active session.

 An `Unauthorized` status is returned if a) the session associated with a bearer token is expired or b) if a bearer token is not used and there is an alive session, and the verb is one of PUT, POST, PATCH, DELETE and the operation may change the state of the Node.